 When you arrive in Charleston in South Carolina you are already more than halfway to Miami from the road trip’s starting point in New York.
 Back in the days the city’s name was Charles Town and not Charleston.
 When it was founded in 1670 the name Charles Town was decided to honor the English king at the time, Charles II.

-But today it’s Charleston and the picturesque city with its beautiful location on Charleston Harbor, an inlet of the Atlantic Ocean, makes visitors feel like they have come to exactly the right place.
+Today it’s Charleston and the picturesque city with its beautiful location on Charleston Harbor, an inlet of the Atlantic Ocean, makes visitors feel like they have come to exactly the right place.
 Charleston is year after year mentioned as one of America’s favorite cities.

 - Driving time: 2 h

 Savannah is another historic place to explore on the Atlantic Coast road trip itinerary.
 The Georgia city was established in the year 1733 and is located on Savannah River, upriver from the Atlantic Ocean.
-The city is often named as one of the most picturesque cities in America.
-And it’s with all right that Savannah has won its reputation as a very beautiful city.
-The downtown area really is something special.
+Savannah is often named as one of the most picturesque cities in America.

 But times have not always been so great in Savannah.
-The location made the city very important strategically during the American Revolution and the Civil War.
-During the latter the Union General William Tecumseh Sherman entered the city after having burned Atlanta and many other towns down on his march to the Atlantic Ocean.
+During the Civil War the Union General William Tecumseh Sherman entered the city after having burned Atlanta and many other cities down on his march to the Atlantic Ocean.
 Luckily, Sherman was too impressed by Savannah to burn the city down.
 So instead Sherman offered Savannah as a Christmas gift to President Abraham Lincoln.

-Today’s visitors come from near and far to enjoy the beauty of the Savannah Historic District.
+It’s with all right that Savannah has won its reputation as a very beautiful city.
+The historic downtown area really is something special.
 The architecture from the 18th and 19th centuries is very well accompanied by greenery.
 The roads and avenues are more often than not lined by characteristic trees.

 - Driving time: 4.5 h

 Orlando faced a fundamental change in the 1960s when Walt Disney revealed his plans to create a Walt Disney World in Orlando.
 The location of the city in central Florida was perfect for a huge theme park.
 The weather is good for outdoor activities more or less all year round.
 And the inland location makes it less exposed to hurricanes than coastal regions.

 Finding a hotel in Orlando